rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 ### Inline-block

+An element with `display: inline-block` combines properties of inline and block.

+#### Features `display: inline-block` has over `display: inline`

+- allows to set a width and height on the element.
+- the top and bottom margins/paddings are respected.

+#### Features `display: inline-block` has over `display: block`

+- does not add a line-break after the element, so the element can sit next to other elements.

 ### Flexbox

 flex is a value which can be assigned to the CSS `display` property of an HTML element.